philc/book-notes/business/powerful - patty mccord.md

 * They didn't feel like they were constrained by being able to make a good offer.
 They didn't have strict salary bands, or a strict bell curve distribution, where people get 6% raises each year.
   They're able to do what they needed to get a talent.
 * She didn't believe in bonus programs.
-The people are going to do something I'm gonna do it.
-And I could be motivated by a bonus program.
-At least HAL at least given the types of people they were hiring at Netflix, who are there for challenges.
-* Intense challenge is what generates motivation.
+Intense challenge is what generates motivation.

-## Performance reviews (Chapter 7?)
+## Performance reviews (chap 7, 8)

 * You must decouple the performance review process from compensation.
 The performance review process is not a good input into what somebody should be paid.
 It's ridiculously expensive and imprecise.